Here’s my guide to visiting beautiful Óbidos, a must see UNESCO site and one of Portugal’s most beautiful towns.

 You’ll get a good night’s sleep because the walls are 3 meters deep, blocking out all light and noise.
 You can even book a room in one of the castle’s two split level “tower chambers.”

-8. Walk around the Medieval Walls
+8. Walk The Medieval Walls

-The castle walls offer some great views of Óbidos and the countryside.
+You can see Obidos’ city walls as you approach the town.
 They date from Moorish times, though they’ve been restored over the years.

 It’s only a 1.5 kilometer walk and takes approximately one hour.
 They’re a bit perilous because there are no handrails.

 9. Festivals in Óbidos

-We were lucky to arrive during the annual Chocolate Festival.
+I was lucky to arrive during the annual Chocolate Festival, which is usually held in April.
 This is heaven for chocolate lovers.